pkgconf/pkgconf/doc/libpkgconf-dependency.rst

    :param char* package: The package `atom` to set on the dependency node.
    :param char* version: The package `version` to set on the dependency node.
    :param pkgconf_pkg_comparator_t compare: The comparison operator to set on the dependency node.
+   :param uint flags: Any flags to attach to the dependency node.
    :return: A dependency node.
    :rtype: pkgconf_dependency_t *